 - Add two-thirds of the potatoes and mash with a potato masher.

-- Add broth, milk, salt, and pepper.
+- Add broth, milk, salt, and pepper to the potato mixture.

-- Bring to a simmer, stirring occasionally.
+- Bring to a low simmer, stirring occasionally.

-- Cut remaining potatoes into small cubes.
+- Chop the remaining potatoes into small cubes.

 - Cook until cut potatoes are warmed through.